Oceania logo

 Comprehensive

-Third Party Property Damage (TPPD)
+Third Party Property Damage

-TPPD insurance covers damage you cause to other people’s property with your car.
-Depending on your insurer, you may have a limited amount of cover for your vehicle if it’s damaged in a no-fault accident by an uninsured vehicle and you can identify the driver responsible.
+Third Party Property Damage (TPPD) insurance covers damage you cause to other people’s property with your car.
+You may have a limited amount of cover for your vehicle if it’s damaged in a no-fault accident by an uninsured vehicle and you can identify the driver responsible, depending on your insurer.
 Typically, this level of car insurance doesn’t cover your vehicle for at-fault claims.

 Motor Accident Insurance (MAI)

-Which type of insurance should I get?
+What type of car insurance should I get?

-Insurance typeDamage to your carDamage to another person’s car or propertyDamage or loss to your car caused by theft and fireInjuries or death to other people in an at fault accident
+Insurance typeDamage to your carDamage to another person’s car or propertyDamage or loss to your car caused by theft and fireInjuries or death to other people in an at-fault accident

 Comprehensive

-Third Party Fire & Theft
+Third Party Fire and Theft

-Third Party Property
+Third Party Property Damage

-MAI
+MAI (or CTP)

 How much is car insurance in the ACT?

-• Claims and driving history
+• Your claims and driving history

-• Home address in the ACT.
+• Your home address in the ACT.

-As such, how much you pay in premiums will usually differ to your work colleagues, friends, neighbours and even the people in your own household.
+As such, how much you pay in premiums will usually differ to your work colleagues, friends, neighbours and even the people in your household.

 If you’d like to know how much you could potentially pay for car insurance in the ACT, you can complete a quote through our car insurance comparison service.